 A Wellness Action Plan reminds us what we need to do to stay well at work - whether working from a physical workplace or remotely - and details what we can do to look after our own mental health and wellbeing.

-It also helps us develop an awareness of our working style, stress triggers and responses, and enables us to communicate these with our manager, colleagues and others in our household.
+It also helps us develop an awareness of our working style, stress triggers and responses, and enables us to communicate these with our manager and colleagues.

 How you work